bitfocus/companion-module-obs-studio/companion/HELP.md

 - monitor (Current audio monitoring state of a source)
 - sync_offset (Current audio sync offset of a source)
 - balance (Current audio balance of a source)
+- tracks (List of the audio mixer track numbers a source is routed to, e.g. [1, 3])
 - audio_source_list (List of every audio source)

 **General**

 - profile
 - scene_collection
+- studio_mode (Boolean, true while studio mode is enabled)
 - fps
 - cpu_usage
 - memory_usage